 8. Share an umbrella!
 Walk in the rain together.
 Look for rainbows, frogs, and count puddles.

 9. Make ABC cupcakes.
 Using a decorator bag, let your child draw letters on them.
 Don't forget the sprinkles!

 10. Go for a walk on the beach, or by a nearby lake.
 Take pictures of wildlife, and make a book at home.

 11. Visit the pet store.
 Talk about animal varieties, foods, care items, and responsibilities of pet ownership.

 12. Housecleaning day?
 Let your child help!
-She can dust, clean windows and more.
+They can dust, clean windows and more.
 Start a chore chart.